VolumeElement/VolumeElement.github.io/_posts/2023-09-08-integals-and-the-triple-product.md

 $$\int_0^1\prod_{n=1}^\infty(1+x^n)^2(1-x^n)\,\mathrm dx=\frac{2\pi\tanh\left(\frac{\pi\sqrt{7}}{2}\right)}{\sqrt{7}}$$

 which I was very happy to find as an undergrad!
 One of my professors found the values $\sqrt{23}$ and $\sqrt{7}$ appearing to be mysterious, as there's really no hint they should show up at all when looking at the integrand.
-In light of the prodcut to sum identities, the mystery reveals itself, as these numbers are related to the solutions of $1+z(3z-1)/2=0$ and $1+z(z+1)/2=0$, respectively.
+In light of the product to sum identities, the mystery reveals itself, as these numbers are related to the solutions of $1+z(3z-1)/2=0$ and $1+z(z+1)/2=0$, respectively.